The Greenland ice sheets are losing their ability to retain meltwater, resulting in faster runoff of meltwater into the ocean.

 If warming continues, Machguth expects the near-surface ice layers, which block the storage of meltwater, to spread to higher elevations—this would ultimately lead to more meltwater running off from the ice sheets and entering the ocean.

-These findings were published in the journal Nature Climate Change.
+These findings are published in the journal Nature Climate Change.

 Featured image of meltwater rivers flowing atop Greenland glaciers courtesy of Dirk van As, Geological Survey of Denmark and Greenland (GEUS), Copenhagen, Denmark.